-I understand that COVID-19 and its variants are a real threat with very real impacts to health and the workplace.
-I also understand that people get sick for a variety of other reasons.
+I also understand that people get sick for a variety of reasons.
 I understand that family events occur, work requires attendance, and many other things can temporarily disrupt a student's classroom experience.
 However, less than 20% of students receiving extensions on their work actually complete the work within the extended timeframe.
 As such, NO EXTENSIONS WILL BE GIVEN REGARDLESS OF CIRCUMSTANCE.

 Rather than give extensions, a certain number of grades (as shown below) will be dropped from your course average.
 Therefore, if you miss assignments or quizzes, be sure to complete them late.
 The lowest defined number of grades in each category will be automatically dropped.
-This protects you from extenuating circumstances during the semester (likely moreso than being granted an extension and it requires less effort on your part)!
+This protects you from extenuating circumstances during the semester (likely moreso than being granted an extension) and requires less effort on your part!